1911 census of Ireland

-The 1911 Census of Ireland was the last census that covered the whole island of Ireland.
+The 1911 census of Ireland was the last census that covered the whole island of Ireland and of the 26 counties that form the Republic of Ireland.
 Censuses were taken at ten-year intervals from 1821 onwards, but the 1921 census was cancelled due to the Irish War of Independence.

 The original records of the 1821 to 1851 censuses were destroyed by fire at the Four Courts in Dublin during the Irish Civil War, while those between 1861 and 1891 were possibly pulped during the First World War.
 All that remained were the 1901 and 1911 census, with the latter put online in 2009 by the National Archives of Ireland.

 Information collected

 The census information was recorded on the following forms: